ppy/osu-wiki/wiki/Performance_Troubleshooting/en.md

 While this may seem like the best option (and indeed can be, if your hardware can support it), there are a few things you should consider:

-- By rendering more frames, there’s a higher potential of overhead from garbage collection
+- By rendering more frames, there’s a higher potential of overhead from garbage collection.
 - By pushing your CPU and GPU to the limit, there’s a chance they will throttle, lowering your overall performance.
 - GPUs generally aren’t meant to render 1000+ frames per second, so unexpected behaviour may occur, including lower performance or higher latency than otherwise attainable.